 - The bottom of the pump allows water to leak out: This area of the pump, also known as the “volute,” could be cracked.
 This would, of course, allow water to escape.
 You’ll probably need to talk to a professional about replacing your pump if this is the case.

 A sump pump won’t do you much good, or any good at all, if it won’t run.
-If you are having this problem, don’t hesitate to call Lighten Up Electrical Service today!
+If you are having this problem, don’t hesitate to call Lighten Up Plumbing, Heating, Cooling and Electric today!